SharonLutz/reverseMA/READMEmr.md

 ## reverseC for Mendelian Randomization
-This package examines the performance of Mendelian Randomization (MR) methods in the presence of reverse causality.
+These functions examines the performance of Mendelian Randomization (MR) methods in the presence of reverse causality.

 ## Installation
 ```